UA-ResearchComputing-HPC/hpc-documentation/docs/policies/loss_of_university_affiliation/index.md

 - They may not request additional storage such as xdisk.
 - They must be sponsored by an active university PI or faculty member to maintain continued access the system.
 To request HPC sponsorship, see the **I'm a student, postdoc, staff member, or Designated Campus Colleague** dropdown under **How to Register** on our [account creation page](../../registration_and_access/account_creation/).

 Note that they will be able to retain their `/groups` storage space.
-However, if there is a gap between when their faculty position ends and their DCC status begins, their `/groups` allocation may be removed for the duration of their affiliation loss and all associated data deleted. {==It's important to back up all HPC data to prevent unwanted loss==}.
+However, if there is a gap between when their faculty position ends and their DCC status begins, their `/groups` allocation may be removed for the duration of their affiliation loss and all associated data deleted. ==It's important to back up all HPC data to prevent unwanted loss==.
 If any files have been removed, retrieval may be possible if you [contact our consulting services](../../support_and_training/consulting_services/) *as soon as possible*.
 Retrieval of deleted `/groups` data after 90 days have elapsed is not possible.

 ## Sponsored Users Loss of Affiliation